schitresh/software_development/frameworks/rails/2_controllers/4_security.md

 ## Request Forgery Protection
-- Cross-site request forgery is a type oof attack
+- Cross-site request forgery is a type of attack
   - In which a site tricks a user into making requests on another site
   - Possibly adding, modifying, or deleting data on that site
   - Without the user's knowledge or permission